SUSE/container-suseconnect/README.md

 A Docker version of 18.09 or above is needed to provide a secure way to mount the credentials into the image build process.

-A `Dockerfile` for building a SLE15 image which contains `go` would then look like the following:
+A `Dockerfile` for building a SLE15 image which contains `go` would then look as follows:

 ```Dockerfile
 # syntax=docker/dockerfile:1.0.0-experimental